Canadian Natural Resources (TSE:CNQ) PT Raised to C$52.00

-Canadian Natural Resources (TSE:CNQ) (NYSE:CNQ) had its price target boosted by research analysts at Credit Suisse Group from C$42.00 to C$52.00 in a report issued on Tuesday, Stock Target Advisor reports.
-The firm currently has an “outperform” rating on the stock.
-Credit Suisse Group’s price target indicates a potential upside of 34.75% from the stock’s current price.
+Canadian Natural Resources (TSE:CNQ) (NYSE:CNQ) had its target price increased by investment analysts at BMO Capital Markets from C$45.00 to C$52.00 in a report issued on Monday, Analyst Ratings Network reports.
+The firm presently has a “na” rating on the stock.
+BMO Capital Markets’ price target suggests a potential upside of 28.62% from the stock’s previous close.

-Several other equities analysts have also recently weighed in on CNQ.
-Tudor Pickering restated a “buy” rating and set a C$40.00 price objective on shares of Canadian Natural Resources in a research note on Thursday, January 14th.
-The Goldman Sachs Group reiterated a “neutral” rating and set a C$28.00 target price on shares of Canadian Natural Resources in a research note on Monday, January 25th.
-CSFB lifted their target price on Canadian Natural Resources from C$42.00 to C$52.00 and gave the stock an “outperform” rating in a research note on Tuesday.
-National Bank Financial lifted their target price on Canadian Natural Resources from C$41.00 to C$50.00 and gave the stock an “outperform” rating in a research note on Friday, February 19th.
-Finally, JPMorgan Chase & Co. lowered their target price on Canadian Natural Resources from C$44.00 to C$41.00 in a research note on Thursday, January 14th.
-Three analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company.
-The stock has an average rating of “Buy” and a consensus price target of C$38.67.
+A number of other analysts have also recently issued reports on CNQ.
+CSFB lifted their target price on shares of Canadian Natural Resources from C$42.00 to C$52.00 and gave the company an “outperform” rating in a research note on Tuesday, March 9th.
+Eight Capital upped their price objective on shares of Canadian Natural Resources to C$50.00 and gave the stock a “na” rating in a report on Wednesday, February 17th.
+ATB Capital restated an “outperform” rating and set a C$39.50 target price on shares of Canadian Natural Resources in a report on Monday, January 25th.
+Bank of America upped their price target on Canadian Natural Resources from C$41.00 to C$44.00 in a research note on Wednesday, February 24th.
+Finally, Scotiabank raised their price objective on Canadian Natural Resources from C$33.00 to C$42.00 in a research note on Thursday, January 14th.
+Three investment analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
+The company has a consensus rating of “Buy” and a consensus target price of C$38.98.

 About Canadian Natural Resources